yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 [[Note to RFC Editor: please remove before publication.]]

+## draft-ietf-acme-star-delegation-04

+- Delegation of non-STAR certificates.
+- More IANA clarity, specifically on certificate extensions.

 ## draft-ietf-acme-star-delegation-03

 - Consistency with the latest changes in the base ACME STAR document,